-Breakthrough Greater Boston's acclaimed middle school program is a fun, rigorous, year-round academic program with three components, a summer program, a school-year program, and year-round advocacy.
-Breakthrough Greater Boston recruits in every public sixth grade classroom in Cambridge and at TechBoston Academy.
+Breakthrough Greater Boston (BTGB) is a year-round, tuition-free program that offers six years of academically intensive out-of-school time services to highly motivated, traditionally underserved middle and high school students in greater Boston.
+Breakthrough Greater Boston recruits in every public sixth grade classroom in Cambridge and in Boston at TechBoston Academy, Neighborhood House Charter School and Codman Academy.
 Breakthrough Greater Boston accepts students who are willing to make a six-year commitment to the program, are serious about pursuing the goal of college, and have a demonstrated need.

 School Year Program

-During 7th and 8th grade, Breakthrough Greater Boston students attend the weekly School Year Program (SYP).
-The main goal of the SYP is to continue inspiring excitement for learning for students during the school year.
-At the SYP, students take academic elective courses similar to those offered during the Summer Program.
-In past semesters, electives have included architecture, hip-hop poetry, genetics, and journalism.
+During 7th and 8th grade, Breakthrough Greater Boston students attend the weekly After School Program (ASP).
+The main goal of the ASP is to continue inspiring excitement for learning for students during the school year.
+At the ASP, students receive homework assistance, one-on-one tutoring as needed, and take part in hands-on workshops featuring Breakthrough's Full STEAM Ahead curriculum.